Pediatric Orthopedic Surgeons treating Skewfoot

 In addition to the foot’s C-shaped appearance, several specific features and symptoms may point to skewfoot, including:

-- Misaligned bones: The ankle bone (talus), heel bone (calcaneus), and navicular may be out of alignment relative to each other.
+• Misaligned bones: The ankle bone (talus), heel bone (calcaneus), and navicular may appear out of alignment relative to each other.

-- Associated discomfort: Over time, children and adults with skewfoot may be at greater risk for heel pain, knee pain, hammertoes, and similar conditions due to abnormal gait and added strain on the lower limbs.
+• Associated discomfort: Over time, children and adults with skewfoot may incur a greater risk for heel pain, knee pain, hammertoes, and similar conditions due to abnormal gait and added strain on the lower limbs.

 Diagnosing Skewfoot Or Serpentine Foot